JakubAndrysek/PySpaceMouse/README.md

 # PySpaceMouse

-A Python library for 3Dconnexion SpaceMouse devices
+🎮 Multiplatform Python library for 3Dconnexion SpaceMouse devices using raw HID.

 3Dconnexion Space Mouse in Python using raw HID.
 Note: you **don't** need to install or use any of the drivers or 3Dconnexion software to use this package.